afshintek/afshinTek.github.io/README.md

 ## 💬 Hit Me Up

 Got something to say?
 Wanna collab or just talk code?
-Drop me a line.
-Let's connect and make some awesome stuff.
+Drop me a line. im down for it :)